mbcrump/SwiftPresentationMaterials/README.md

 ##Outline
 ###Getting Started
-You will need to download Xcode 6 from the AppStore
+You will need to download Xcode 6 from the AppStore.
+Mac OS X 10.9.3 is the minimum version to run Xcode 6.

 ###Exploring the IDE
 Create a new project and navigate around it.